artsy/artsy.github.io/_posts/2018-03-19-making-a-components-pod.markdown

 @end
 ```

-Run `bundle exec pod install` inside the `Example` folder again to update the Pod with the new files.
-Then you're good
+To add these new new files to our Xcode project run `bundle exec pod install` inside the `Example` folder again to
+update the generated Pod's Xcodeproject.
+Then you're good to go.

-to go.
-As the `pod lib create` template uses storyboards, you will need to open up the example app's storyboard and
+As the `pod lib create` template uses storyboards, you will need to open up the example app's storyboard and change
-change the initial view controller to be a `GDWelcomeViewController`.
-Then run the app in the simulator, and you should
+the initial view controller to be a `GDWelcomeViewController`.
+If you see a white screen on the app launches then
-get this screen:
+this hasn't been done.Then run the app in the simulator, and you should get this screen:

 <center><img src="/images/making_cp_pod/success.png" width="50%" /></center>